Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Njv_PJT3B2g.md

 # [October 9th, 2020 Livestream](../2020-10-09.md)
 ## Q&A: What is the limit?
 https://www.youtube.com/watch?v=Njv_PJT3B2g
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: What's the Object Limit?](./yt-KjV7JMFQ3Is.md) [https://www.youtube.com/watch?v=KjV7JMFQ3Is](https://www.youtube.com/watch?v=KjV7JMFQ3Is)
+This question was possibly duplicated with a more recent answer: [June 1st, 2021 Livestream Q&A: Can you explain the Object Limit ?](./yt-F1TmvRv7IQ8.md) [https://www.youtube.com/watch?v=F1TmvRv7IQ8](https://www.youtube.com/watch?v=F1TmvRv7IQ8)

 ### Topics